MATOT9/framelab/docs/user-guide/measure-workflow.md

 DN/ms std err  = std_err_intensity / exposure_ms
 ```

 This is computed only when the active average mode is **Top-K Mean** or **ROI Mean**.

-Dividing the measured intensity by exposure time normalizes the result by integration duration, allowing first-order comparison across images acquired with different exposure settings.

-`DN/ms` is useful for engineering analysis of relative trends, especially in exposure and iris sweeps.
+Dividing the measured intensity by exposure time normalizes the result by integration duration, allowing first-order comparison across images acquired with different exposure settings. `DN/ms` is useful for analysis of relative trends, especially in exposure and iris sweeps.
 It is not a radiometric quantity and should not be interpreted, by itself, as evidence of constant scene radiance, detector linearity, or invariant optical throughput.
 Those conclusions require additional calibration and control of acquisition conditions.
 If exposure metadata is missing, non-finite, or non-positive, `DN/ms` remains unavailable for that image.

 ### Normalization